-The member of staff in charge is required to complete an entry in the Accident Book, located in the Staff Room or Early Years Unit or with Goldstar OSC (for children attending the club from 3pm until 6pm).
-Where a injury to the head occurs, parent/carers will be notified by telephone.
+The member of staff in charge is required to complete an entry in the Accident Book, located in the Staff Room or Early Years Unit or within Goldstar out-of-school club (for children attending the club from 3pm until 6pm).
+Where an injury to the head occurs, parent/carers will be notified by telephone.
 School will keep a record of how/when this notification was carried out i.e. slip with date and time of head injury.
-Children will also be given a 'bumped head' sticker.
+Children will also be given a red 'bumped head' wristband.